 While there is this crossover between the professions, each therapy plays an important role and is specialized in an area of expertise.
 In many situations, both types of health-care professionals are involved in each injury recovery.
 Both physical and occupational therapists are trained extensively in anatomy and the musculoskeletal system, resulting in both being more knowledgeable about musculoskeletal injuries and rehabilitation than a general practice medical doctor.

-ONR’s Speech-Language Pathologists work diligently to assess and correct speech, language, cognitive-communication and swallowing disorders in the patients they serve.
+Aegis's Speech-Language Pathologist work diligently to assess and correct speech, language, cognitive-communication and swallowing disorders in the patients they serve.
 Being in an environment that allows for multiple sessions per week create an environment for success in the majority of the patients they treat.

-If you have questions or would like to know more about the services offered at Good Neighbor Society, please contact Jessie Tibbott, Admission Director.
+If you have questions or would like to know more about the services offered at Good Neighbor Society, please contact Jessie Tibbott, Community Development Director.